strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 ![](attachments/Clipboard_2020-12-11-07-25-54.png)

 If we scroll down, we can see the actual usage information for netcat.
-We pulled it direcly out of memory!
+We pulled it directly out of memory!

 ![](attachments/Clipboard_2020-12-11-07-27-29.png)